 So you want to move to LA?
 Congrats!
 Most of us natives are very welcoming to new transplants and love the diversity of this city.
 Now on to the details, what do you need to know and what do you need to do to make that happen?
 Here’s a handy list of 10 things you should know before moving to Los Angeles.

 I know you’re worried about your livelihood.
-There are some industries that are willing to do phone interviews and video interviews until you make arrangements to fly out, but that is very rare.
-It’s very competitive here in LA, especially in entertainment, so it’s best that you make plans to move here before you start job hunting.
+While it used to be more rare for industries to do phone interviews and video interviews, now your whole scope of geographic location has increased your chances to move, if you find the right type of remote work.
+It’s very competitive here in LA, especially in entertainment, so it’s best that you make plans to move here before you start job hunting in that industry.
 The process can take a few months or more, so make sure you have enough savings to afford your living expenses or try to stay with family or friends if you can.

 A good way to get around this before moving to Los Angeles is to apply for an internship in LA while you’re enrolled in college.
 If you know that you want to move here for sure, getting an internship here gets you ahead of the competition if you make a good impression.
 This will give you a great opportunity to learn the culture, explore the city and possibly get hired by the company that you work for.

-2. Finding an apartment can be just as challenging
+2. Finding (and furnishing) an apartment can be just as challenging,

 I’m not trying to discourage you!
-But apartments here go very fast and can be rented within the day.
+But apartments here are sometimes rented within the day.
 Make sure you know which general area you want to live and you may even want to wait until you get a job to avoid a long daily commute.
 The amount of driving that you’ll be doing every day will affect your happiness and stress levels a lot more than you think, so make sure you don’t commit to a lease until you’re sure you can handle the every day drive.
+Next- FURNISHING your place.
+If there’s one city where you can have it all, (the good feels inside your house and out) it’s LA.
+But, the furniture hunt can take so much time, especially when you’re negotiating with craigslist or facebook market place users and then driving hours to meet them for a dresser that looks nothing like the picture.
+PRO TIP: use a one-stop company where you can easily buy used or new pieces, or even rent if you have a weird roommate situation.
+Casaone is a favorite for this, mainly becasue they have all room options, beautiful furniture and they delivery right to Los Angeles.

 3. The struggle of traffic is real